yiisoft/form/docs/guide/en/field-common-methods/base-field/container.md

 </span>
 ```

-When no specified, `div` tag is used.
+When not specified, `div` tag is used.

 ## Attributes